robotology/robotology-superbuild/doc/profiles.md

 The steps necessary to install the system dependencies of the Dynamics profile are provided in operating system-specific installation documentation, and no additional required system dependency is required.

-The only optional system dependency of `wb-toolbox`, project part of this profile, is [tbeu/matio](https://github.com/tbeu/matio/).
+The only optional system dependency of `wb-toolbox` and `matio-cpp`, projects part of this profile, is [tbeu/matio](https://github.com/tbeu/matio/).

 #### Linux